ClimeTrend/DMD/README.md

 I (@pyatsysh) recommend to start by running `/notebooks/Demo.ipynb`.
 This notebook contains a minimal example of applying DMD to climate-like dataset.
 The actual data is generated from an advection-diffusion PDE.

-Due to (1) some known shortcomings of PyDMD package, and (2) specifics of climate data, I re-implemented some aspects (e.g., time-delay, DMD prediction, and some more).
-This one dependecy: `BOPDMD`.
-The main reason for re-implementing was Uncertainty Quanitification (UQ), which I found presently does not work as expected in PyDMD.

-The following capabilities are so far implemented:
+The following capabilities are so far implemented (I've re-implemented some of those found in PyDMD):

 * Use boolean masks to select subsets of image.
 E.g.,
 * Window average of training data.
 E.g. take window-mean over T snapshots